ballerina-platform/ballerina-lang/stdlib/socket/src/main/ballerina/socket/Module.md

 ```

 ### TCP Client endpoints
 Client endpoints are used to connect to and interact with a socket server.
 The client can only send the data to the server.
-Client's `callbackService` needs to retrieve the data from the server and do multiple requests/responses between client and the server.
+The client's `callbackService` needs to retrieve the data from the server and do multiple requests/responses between the client and the server.

 ```ballerina
 import ballerina/io;